syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Exporting.md

 ## Exporting to Excel

 Exporting data to an Excel is one of the most commonly preferred features in the .NET world.
 The contents of pivot grid can be exported to an Excel document for future archival, references and analysis purposes.

 The following references need to be added to the application to achieve this support.

 * Syncfusion.PivotConverter.Windows
 * Syncfusion.XlsIO.Base

-Note: To read the [Getting Started](https://help.syncfusion.com/windowsforms/pivotgrid/getting-started) section of the documentation for creating a pivot grid control.
+N> Refer the [Getting Started](https://help.syncfusion.com/windowsforms/pivotgrid/getting-started) section of the documentation for creating the pivot grid control.

-The [ExcelExport](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotConverter.Windows~Syncfusion.PivotConverter.ExcelExport.html) class provides the support for exporting the data from the pivot grid control to the Excel document.
+The [ExcelExport](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotConverter.Windows~Syncfusion.PivotConverter.ExcelExport.html) class is a helper class that provides the support for exporting the data from the pivot grid control to the Excel document.

 Refer to the below code sample to export the pivot grid contents to an Excel document.